-5 Considering Whether to Make an Application for a Decision or Block Exemption Application
+5 Considering Whether to Make an Application or Block Exemption Application

 - 5.1 Any undertaking may apply to the Commission for a Decision or Block Exemption Order.
-In addition, associations of undertakings ("Associations") may apply to the Commission for a Block Exemption Order. - 5.2 There is no obligation on each undertaking involved in an agreement or conduct which is the subject of an Application for a Decision or Block Exemption Application to be a party to the application or to make their own application.
-However, the Commission generally expects the cooperation of all undertakings that are party to the agreements in question to provide information which might assist the Commission in its consideration of the Application for a Decision or Block Exemption Application. - 5.3 The Commission expects the category of agreements that are the subject of a Block Exemption Application to be representative of agreements in wider use in one or more industries, and the applicant must demonstrate that this is the case. - 5.4 For sector specific Block Exemption Applications, applicants are encouraged to provide evidence showing there is a greater need for cooperation between undertakings in the relevant sector as compared with other sectors in the economy.
+In addition, associations of undertakings ("Associations") may apply to the Commission for a Block Exemption Order. - 5.2 There is no obligation on each undertaking involved in an agreement or conduct which is the subject of an Application or Block Exemption Application to be a party to the application or to make their own application. - 5.3 In relation to Block Exemption Applications, the Commission expects the applicant to be representative of a wider industry interest and the applicant must demonstrate that this is the case.
+However, the Commission expects the cooperation of all undertakings that are party to the agreements in question to provide information which might assist the Commission in its consideration of the Block Exemption Application.